TellowKrinkle/MTLPresentTest/README.md

 Program to test the performance of CAMetalLayer.nextDrawable

+Every frame, it draws one new line representing the time it took to acquire the drawable to present to.
+Lines are scaled so that the top of the screen represents 33.3ms.

 ### Controls
 Use the following keys to control the application
 - `=`: Zoom in